For Headliner Highlight 12, we hear from Jon Solberg from The Best Moments of the BBQ Central Show in Ten Minutes or Less.

 I definitely wouldn’t send them the first one.
-As much as I love that one, I would send them further down the line as, hopefully, things improve as you produce podcast episodes.
+As much as I love that one, I would send them a later episode, as hopefully things improve as you produce podcast episodes.

-Podcasts are like children, and I have the unique benefit of pulling best-ofs from another show, so I think that all of the podcasts are good.
+Podcasts are like children, and I have the unique benefit of pulling best-of clips from another show.
+I think that all of the podcasts are good.
 I would say that I love them all equal, but separately.

 Do you have a favorite podcast?

-I do have a favorite podcast other than my own and that is WTF with Marc Maron.
-I think that podcast brings a lot of entertainment value to me, it exposes me to different concepts and thoughts and things that I normally wouldn’t have normally thought about.
+A favorite podcast of mine, other than my own, is WTF with Marc Maron.
+I think that podcast brings a lot of entertainment value to me.
+It exposes me to different concepts, thoughts and things that I normally wouldn’t have thought about.